gnosischain/documentation/docs/node/Node Tools/swarm/b-docker-swarm.md

 docker logs -f bee-1
 ```

-The output should contain a line which prints the address of your node.
-Copy this address and save it for use in the next section.
+The output should contain a line which prints a message notifying you of the minimum required xDAI for running a node as well as the address of your node.
+Copy the address and save it for use in the next section.

 ```bash
 "time"="2024-09-24 22:06:51.363708" "level"="warning" "logger"="node/chequebook" "msg"="cannot continue until there is at least min xDAI (for Gas) available on address" "min_amount"="0.0003576874793" "address"="0x91A7e3AC06020750D32CeffbEeFD55B4c5e42bd6"